A Linear-Time Branching-Time Spectrum for Behavioral Specification Theories: Introduction

 Specification theories as we define them here are useful for incremental design and verification, as specifications can be refined until a sufficient level of detail is reached.
 The specification theories developed for bisimilarity in~\cite{DBLP:journals/scp/AcetoFFIP13, DBLP:conf/atva/BenesCK11, DBLP:conf/avmfss/Larsen89, DBLP:conf/concur/Larsen90, DBLP:conf/lics/LarsenX90, DBLP:journals/entcs/Raclet08, DBLP:journals/eatcs/AntonikHLNW08, DBLP:conf/ictac/CaillaudR12} also include operations of conjunction and composition, hence allowing for compositional design and verification.
 What we present here is a first fundamental study of specification theories for equivalences other than bisimilarity, and we leave compositionality for future work.

-To sum up, the contributions of this paper are as follows: \begin{compactitem} \item a clarification of the basic theory of behavioral specification theories; \item a uniform treatment of most of the relations in the linear-time--branching-time spectrum; \item a uniform linear-time--branching-time spectrum of specification theories. \end{compactitem} The paper is accompanied by a technical report~\cite{DBLP:journals/corr/FahrenbergL16} which contains some of the proofs of our results and extra material to provide context.
+To sum up, the contributions of this paper are as follows: \begin{itemize} \item a clarification of the basic theory of behavioral specification theories; \item a uniform treatment of most of the relations in the linear-time--branching-time spectrum; \item a uniform linear-time--branching-time spectrum of specification theories. \end{itemize} This article is a revised and extended version of the paper~\cite{DBLP:conf/sofsem/FahrenbergL17} which has been presented at the 43rd International Conference on Current Trends in Theory and Practice of Computer Science (SOFSEM 2017) in Limerick, Ireland.
+Compared to~\cite{DBLP:conf/sofsem/FahrenbergL17}, and in addition to numerous small changes and improvements, motivation and examples, proofs of all results, as well as two additional sections on a game-based setting have been added to the paper.